pop-os/shell/TESTING.md

 - [ ] Windows can be resized with the mouse
 - [ ] Minimizing a window detaches it from the tree and re-tiles remaining windows
 - [ ] Unminimizing a window re-tiles the window
-- [ ] Maximizing with the keyboard removes the active hint and covers tiled windows
+- [ ] Maximizing with the keyboard (`Super` `M`) covers tiled windows
-- [ ] Umaximizing with keyboard adds active hint and re-tiles into place
+- [ ] Unmaximizing with keyboard (`Super` `M`) re-tiles into place
-- [ ] Maximizing with the mouse removes the active hint and covers tiled windows
+- [ ] Maximizing with the mouse covers tiled windows
-- [ ] Umaximizing with mouse adds active hint and re-tiles into place
+- [ ] Unmaximizing with mouse re-tiles into place
-- [ ] Full-screening removes the hint and full-screens on one display
+- [ ] Full-screening removes the active hint and full-screens on one display
-- [ ] Unfull-screening adds active hint and re-tiles into place
+- [ ] Unfull-screening adds the active hint and re-tiles into place
 - [ ] Maximizing a YouTube video fills the screen and unmaximizing retiles the browser in place
 - [ ] VIM shortcuts work as direction keys
 - [ ] `Super` `O` changes window orientation
 - [ ] `Super` `G` floats and then re-tiles a window
 - [ ] Float a window with `Super` `G`.
 It should be movable and resizeable in window management mode with keyboard keys
 - [ ] `Super` `Q` Closes a window
-- [ ] `Super` `M` Maximizes and un-maximizes a window
 - [ ] Turn off auto-tiling.
 New windows launch floating.
 - [ ] Turn on auto-tiling.
 Windows automatically tile.
 - [ ] Disabling and enabling auto-tiling correctly handles minimized, maximized, fullscreen, floating, and non-floating windows (This test needs a better definition, steps, or to be separated out.)

+### Stacking

+- [ ] Windows can be moved into a stack.
+- [ ] Windows can be moved out of a stack.
+- [ ] Windows inside and outside of a stack can be swapped multiple times and in both directions.
+- [ ] Moving the last window out of a stack works as expected.
+- [ ] Stacks can be resized with the keyboard.
+- [ ] Stacks can be resized with the mouse.
+- [ ] Lock and unlock the screen-- stacks should still exist and windows should not have moved.
+- [ ] Full-screen an application within the stack, then quit the application-- the remaining tabs should be visible.

 ### Workspaces

 - [ ] Windows can be moved to another workspace with the keyboard
 - [ ] Windows can be moved to another workspace with the mouse
 - [ ] Windows can be moved to workspaces between existing workspaces
-  - Works except when moving to a new workspace at the very beginning of the stack.
 - [ ] Moving windows to another workspace re-tiled the previous and new workspace
 - [ ] Active hint is present on the new workspace and once the window is returned to its previous workspace
 - [ ] Floating windows move across workspaces